foodfight/showz/whats-cookin/episode_24.md

 Introduction
 ------------

-Hello, and welcome to episode XX of the Food Fight Show.
+Hello, and welcome to episode 24 of the Food Fight Show.
 This is the podcast where DevOps Chefs do battle.

 I'm Nathen Harvey, @n-a-t-h-e-n-h-a-r-v-e-y on Twitter.